quantiacs/documentation/en/source/data/imf.md

 - [Futures - Using IMF Currency Data](https://github.com/quantiacs/strategy-futures-currency/blob/master/strategy.ipynb)
   This template uses International Monetary Fund currency data and shows an algorithm for futures contracts.

-> This strategy leverages IMF data on EUR and uses EMA and TRIX indicators to identify trends, generating
+> This strategy uses IMF data on EUR with EMA and TRIX indicators to identify trends and produce
-> position weights for Nasdaq 100 stock
+> position weights for Nasdaq 100 stocks.

 ```python
 from IPython.display import display